lmc2179/lmc2179.github.io/drafts/study_validity.md

 * Outcome - assume one, real
 * Controls - maybe be real or categorical

-https://gking.harvard.edu/files/matchp.pdf - Do CEM by coarsening, hashing, and then grouping.

 Does adding aircon to a house change its price?
 Need to be careful of looking at same quality